ReMatching Dynamic Reconstruction Flow: Framework instances

 Similarly, for the case of equation \ref{eq:rho_two}, we get:

-In particular, both minimization problems of \ref{eq:div_free_rho_one} and \ref{eq:div_free_rho_two} correspond to a standard least-squares problem and have an analytic solution.
+In particular, both minimization problems of \ref{eq:div_free_rho_one} and \ref{eq:div_free_rho_two} correspond to a standard least-squares problem and have an analytic solution \rev{that can be efficiently computed}.
 A key decision involved in using the prior class $\mathcal{P}_{\rom{3}}$ is to select the number of basis functions $k$.
-However setting $k$ equal to a large value, would make $\mathcal{P}_{\rom{3}}$ overly permissive, effectively neutralizing the \ShortName loss.
-To address this, we propose an additional procedure for constructing more complex prior classes, based on an adaptive choice of complexity level. \paragraph{Adaptive-combination of prior classes.}
+However, setting $k$ equal to a large value would make $\mathcal{P}_{\rom{3}}$ overly permissive, effectively neutralizing the \ShortName loss.
+To address this, \rev{in what follows}, we propose an additional procedure for constructing more complex prior classes, based on an adaptive choice of complexity level. \paragraph{Adaptive-combination of prior classes.}

 To address the challenge of setting the complexity level of the prior class, we introduce an adaptive (learnable) construction scheme for a prior class.
-Let $w_j(\vx,t) : \Real^{d}\times \Real_+ \rightarrow \Real$, $1\leq j \leq k$, be learnable functions, which are part of the dynamic reconstruction model, \ie, $w_j(\cdot,t) \in \Psi_t$ and $w_j$ are normalized, \ie, $\sum_{j=1}^k w_j(\vx,t) = 1$.
-The details of $w_j$ architecture are left to Section \ref{sc:implementation}.
+Let $w_j(\vx,t) : \Real^{d}\times \Real_+ \rightarrow \Real$, $1\leq j \leq k$, be learnable functions, which are part of the reconstruction model, \ie, $w_j(\cdot,t) \in \Psi_t$ and $w_j$ are normalized, \ie, $\sum_{j=1}^k w_j(\vx,t) = 1$. \rev{The details of $w_j$ architecture are left to Section \ref{sc:implementation}}.
 We can construct a complex prior class by assigning simpler prior classes to different parts of the space, according to the weights $w_j$.
-For example, let us consider a \emph{piece-wise} rigid deformation prior class defined as: In a similar manner, we can also combine $\mathcal{P}_{\rom{1}}$ with rigid deformations and derive a prior class defined as:
+For example, let us consider a \emph{piece-wise} rigid deformation prior class defined as:

+In a similar manner, we can also combine $\mathcal{P}_{\rom{1}}$ with rigid deformations and derive a prior class defined as:

-Figure \ref{fig:inset_piecewise_prior} illustrates an element in $\mathcal{P}_{\rom{5}}$, with weights $w_j$ dividing the plane to a restricted up direction deformation above the diagonal, and a rigid deformation below the diagonal.
+Figure \ref{fig:inset_piecewise_prior} illustrates an element in $\mathcal{P}_{\rom{5}}$, with weights $w_j$ dividing \rev{the plane} to a restricted up direction deformation above the diagonal, and a rigid deformation below the diagonal.
 Note that directly substituting an adaptive-combination prior class in \ref{eq:fm_general} would no longer yield a linear problem.
 Therefore, we propose to use a linear problem that upper bounds the matching optimization problem of \ref{eq:fm_general}.
-For example, in the case of \ref{eq:rho_one} with $\mathcal{P}_{\rom{4}}$, we can solve:
+For example, in the case of \rev{equation} \ref{eq:rho_one} with $\mathcal{P}_{\rom{4}}$, we can solve: